-JBRF is a research organization – but some of us are also parents.
+JBRF is a research organization –but some of us are also parents.
 Those of us who aren’t parents have been involved with the struggle long enough to share the perspective.
-The following is a statement of empathy and support to all the families that are affected by bipolar disorder.
+The following is a statement of empathy and support to all the families out there.

 There are generations of genes that will follow in our family lines.
 If we do not come to a clearer understanding of what causes the disease, it will cast a long shadow on our children and our children’s children.
 We look forward to a day when relief will be predictable, public perception will be neutralized and our children can flourish.

-As an organization, JBRF will continue to promote the type of research that will replace shadows with sunlight.
+As an organization, JBRF will do what it can to promote the type of research that will replace shadows with sunlight.

 As an individual, you can be part of the team to bring about change.
 If the research described in this site seems to explain your child’s condition, then educate his or her doctor, teachers, family and other caregivers.
 Insist that they consider a new perspective.

 Do what you can to help us with our studies.
 Without family participation in studies and dialogue we cannot move the research forward or out there into the public domain where it will help your child.